jren2012/AST/README.md

-# AST
+# AST.
+Assistitive system technology
-This is a automatic speech recognition system for the Dysa for my Phd.
+This is an automatic speech recognition system for the Dysarithria, which may include a tts. second voice for those individuals with speech impediment.